javi-cardenas/music-sheet-page-turner/README.md

 # Sheet Music Page Turner

 This page-turning device was designed with reading and multitasking in mind.
-While devices for eBooks already exist, our solution aimed to provide a cheaper hands-free alternative for physical sheet music books.
+While devices for eBooks already exist, our solution primarily aimed to provide a cheaper hands-free alternative for physical sheet music books.

 ![Problem](Photos-Videos/motivation.png)